masc-ucsc/docs/docs/pyrope/04-variables.md

 ### Bitwidth attribute list

-To set constrains on integer, boolean, and range basic types, the compiler has a set of bitwidth related attributes:
+To set constraints on integer, boolean, and range basic types, the compiler has a set of bitwidth related attributes: